team-HotDogAndCoolCat/live-lib/README.md

 ## Usage

-1. Click the Libraries icon in the Activity Bar of VS Code.
+1. Click the Live Lib icon in the Activity Bar of VS Code.
 2. All libraries in your project will be displayed.
 3. Click or right-click on each library to perform the following actions:
    - **Show Details**: View library information